particle-iot/docs/src/content/notes/ethernet-intro.md

 This has two consequences:

 - In Device OS 5.3.0 and later it is possible to communicate with devices on an isolated LAN, then backhaul the data over cellular.
 One common use-case of this is Modbus TCP to sensors on Ethernet.
 In this scenario, set the IP address statically or using DHCP, but [set the gateway address to 0.0.0.0](/reference/device-os/api/network/networkinterfaceconfig/#networkinterfaceconfig-gateway).
 The gateway address of 0.0.0.0 signifies that this is not a connection to the Internet and cannot be used for cloud communication.
+For more information, see [Isolated LAN](/hardware/ethernet/ethernet/#isolated-lan).

 - If the Ethernet LAN is normally connected to the Internet, it's not possible to fall back to cellular if this Internet connection goes down.
 This is possible to implement using a 3rd-party library in your application, see the [ethernet reference guide](/hardware/ethernet/ethernet/) for more information.